IBM-Bluemix-Docs/mass-data-migration/faqs.md

 It is possible to connect {{site.data.keyword.mdms_short}} devices to macOS servers using SMB.
 However, keep in mind that optimal throughput isn't attainable without significant tuning to the macOS client.

-The list of tuning consideration includes and is not limited to:
+The list of tuning considerations includes and is not limited to:

 - [Disabling SMB signing on the client](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-troubleshooting#unable-to-mount-smb-share)
 - Determining a network sizing strategy